Imagine watching the destructive forces of a hurricane or earthquake from thousands of miles away, knowing that your loved ones are losing everything.

 Natural disasters are life-altering.
 In an instant, they can take away everything we have and leave us with nothing.
 At a time like that, who could think about rebuilding their life when they must wonder where their next hot meal will come from?

-Our goal at The Earthquake Bag is to help everyone be more prepared in the most painless and effective way possible.
+Our goal at Redfora is to help everyone be more prepared in the most painless and effective way possible.
 Everything we do is designed with this goal in mind, including this list of resources.
 By providing you with what you need, before you ever need it, we can all have peace of mind.

 Digital Government Resources